flyingcircusio/doc/src/reference/security/data-protection.md

 volumes) are bundled into *resource groups*.
 Resource groups share that same set of user accounts and permissions.

+Access to S3-compatible object storage buckets is separated by resource group with dedicated authentication credentials.

 ## Other measures